-It’s easy to say the pandemic has caused a seismic shift in the way people want to work and live, but that doesn’t get to the root of the problem—why are workers so unhappy where they are?
+It’s easy to say the pandemic has caused a seismic shift in the way people want to work and live, but does this get to the root of the problem?
+Why are workers so unhappy where they are?
 Only by understanding this can employers truly start to address employee retention during a time of such unprecedented attrition.

-Similar studies have found this self-reporting to be true.
-Microsoft used Teams data to uncover that the high productivity that stems from remote work is masking an exhausted workforce where 54% of employees feel overworked, with 62% of meetings being unplanned, and the average meeting lasting 10 minutes longer than usual.
+Other studies have found that the high productivity that stems from remote work is masking an exhausted workforce where 54% of employees feel overworked, with 62% of meetings being unplanned, and the average meeting lasting 10 minutes longer than usual.
 Even more indicative of the heightened workload, the average user sends 45% more chats per week and 42% more chats after typical work hours.

 1. Give them what they want even if they want it all.
-Right now, the future of your business will dictate a longer term strategy, so focus on short-term doables.
-Competing studies show that 73% of workers want flexible remote work options to continue, while 67% of workers are also craving more in-person time with their teams.
+Right now, the future of your business will dictate a longer-term strategy, so focus on short-term doables.
+Studies show that 70% of workers want flexible remote work options to continue, while 65% of workers are also craving more in-person time with their teams.
 The solution?
 Something 9 out of 10 organizations are already planning on implementing: a hybrid on-site and remote work setup.

-3. Go beyond traditional incentives to make your company stand out.
-Hot job markets can start to look the same when everyone is offering the same bonuses, work from home or ping-pong table in the breakroom.
+2. Go beyond traditional incentives to make your company stand out.
+Hot job markets can start to look the same when everyone is offering the same bonuses, work from home option or ping-pong table in the breakroom.
 And with 60% of HR professionals opening new positions for entry-level hires, you can bet everyone is looking for ways to stand out.
 Consider offering a company culture that aligns with your hiring goals.
-For instance, 72% of college seniors would only consider employers who are committed to DEI hiring practices.
+For instance, 72% of college seniors would only consider employers who are committed to Diversity, Equity, and Inclusion hiring practices.
 So, don’t just talk the talk—walk the walk.

 1. Continuance Commitment.
 Employees stay because of compensation.